FRIDAY: 12 noon- 7:00 p.m.

 Anderson, CA 96007

 BASIN TACKLE ROB JOINS THE SPEAKER CREW

-Basin Tackle Rob will be a featured speaker at this year's show
+Back by popular demand, Basin Tackle Rob will be returning as a featured speaker at this year's show

 On several annual vacation visits to the Oregon Coast, Rob Gensorek had jokingly referred to the Basin Tackle business in Charleston as “my tackle shop.”
 But then a few years ago on one of those visits to Oregon, Gensorek discovered the business was for sale.
 It didn’t take him long to text his wife back in Texas to tell her the business was for sale and “let’s buy it.”